 Some of the main signs of a heat stroke are heavy panting, glazed eyes, rapid heartbeat, difficulty breathing, excessive thirst, lethargy, fever, dizziness, lack of coordination, profuse salivation, vomiting, a dark red or purple tongue, seizures, or unconsciousness.

-If you notice your dog exhibiting any of these symptoms you should immediately move them into a shaded area and begin cooling them off with ice packs or cold towels.
+If you notice your dog exhibiting any of these symptoms you should immediately move them into a shaded area and begin cooling them off with ice packs, cooling clothes, or cold towels.
 Allow them to drink some water or lick ice cubes.
 Then immediately bring them to the veterinarian.

 Infographics About Heatstroke & Summer Heat For Dogs

-A lot, if not all, of your questions will be answers in a ludic and educative way with these eye-catching infographics that are all about providing the relevant care to your dogs during summer, and generally very hot days.
+A lot, if not all, of your questions, will be answered in a ludic and educative way with these eye-catching infographics that are all about providing the relevant care to your dogs during summer, and generally very hot days.

-Without further do, let’s take a look at our curated list of the absolute best infographics about dogs and excessive heat.
+Without further due, let’s take a look at our curated list of the absolute best infographics about dogs and excessive heat.